awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 }
 ```

-The data in an Avro file is in binary format, so it is not human\-readable\.
+The data in an Avro file is in binary format, so it isn't human\-readable\.
 The following shows a JSON representation of the data in the `category_auto.avro` file\.

 ```
 {